Molecular Biology <> BIOL_SCI 201-CN |

 interpretation, and reporting on experiments.
 Credit for this

-course is 0.34 units.
-Must be taken concurrently with CHEM
+This course is required to be taken concurrently with CHEM

 View CHEM 142-CN Sections